Sadaqat7/weatherApp/README.md

 # weatherApp
-you can visit on web: https://sadaqat7.github.io/weatherApp/
+You can visit on web: https://sadaqat7.github.io/weatherApp/

 WEATHER App
 -------------